shivampawar1812/EXHALE-Framework/README.md

 ---

-# Research Contribution
+# Research Contributions

-This framework contributes:
+EXHALE contributes:

-* A reproducible asthma prediction pipeline
+• An interpretable machine learning framework for asthma risk prediction using nationally representative healthcare data.

-* Integration of explainable AI with healthcare ML
+• A clinical reasoning generation pipeline that transforms SHAP-based explanations into human-readable medical narratives using multiple LLMs.

-* Multi-LLM explanation generation
+• FEEM, a lexical fidelity evaluation framework for assessing explanation faithfulness.

-* A novel semantic fidelity evaluation framework (S-FEEM)
+• S-FEEM, a semantic extension that evaluates explanation fidelity, consistency, and hallucination robustness.

-The work aims to improve transparency and trustworthiness in clinical AI systems.
+• A reproducible methodology for studying trustworthiness and interpretability in LLM-augmented healthcare AI systems.

 ---